Tris-909/Introspection/README.md

   - Developing `Mistake` Component as `Accordion` and list of items as repititions of that mistake
   - Making everything with mobile-first approach
 - (20/01/2024) ->
-  - Deleting Mistake function with confirm dialog
+  - Deleting `Mistake` function with confirm dialog
   - Extracting fetched mistakes to global state so we can use it everywhere
-  - Adding Mistake will update state locally
+  - Adding `Mistake` will update state locally
+  - Adding some notification to notify the user after the creation and deletion of a mistake